 starts out in pencil and is then colored digitally.

 As far back as I could remember, I always loved drawing and making comics.
 I just had a driving force that compelled me to draw the things I enjoyed, like cartoons and video game characters.
 When my teachers told me I could make a career out of it, that’s when my interest got even bigger.

 Who are some of your favorite artist and how would you classify your art style?

 You have a lot of fan art that you have done.
-What characters have been some of your favorite to draw?
+What characters have been some of your favorites to draw?

 For years my calling card of art was always Sonic The Hedgehog and his world.
 I was a huge fan of the franchise and still am today.
 I also would draw Pokemon as those two franchises hold a special place for me.
 I would always make fan comics about Sonic and make up dumb adventures with them as most young kids do.

 I know we all get them from time to time, but what was your weirdest commission request?